Advanced Command Line Tutorial¶

 .).
 The operating sytem then hides this files from the user.

-But now you can see them using the command line.
+But now you can see these invisible files using the command line.
 Just use the

 -a flag (short for “all”) for the